What if it’s easier than you think to feel and look awesome in front of new people?

 This is a beautiful thing.
 It selflessly creates goodwill between the two of you.
 When you’re busy creating goodwill, who has time to be self-conscious?

-Bottom line is, using my Well-to-Bucket Technique lessens your self-consciousness and makes you look good at the same time.
+Bottom line is, using my Well-to-Bucket Technique lessens your being self conscious in groups and makes you look good at the same time.

 When your mind is focused on what you like about other people and how you might be able to help them, your attention is OFF you and ONTO them in a wonderful way.

-To make sure you don’t miss any, get my ebook here, which will put you on the email list for future updates.
-Updates include more on how to overcome self-consciousness, improve your self-esteem, and develop a more helpful state of mind that will serve you even when you’re well outside of your comfort zone.
+It will help you internalize how to overcome self-consciousness, improve your self-esteem, and develop a more helpful state of mind that will serve you even when you’re well outside of your comfort zone.

 And if you want to dive into the deep end of building super strong confidence, check out Magnetic Confidence, our special in-depth self-study program for introverted men.